If you’re reading this article then you have probably realized one important thing – choosing the right Muay Thai gloves is no easy task.

 Hayabusa uses a lot of fancy, scientific terms to describe their products so let me break it down for you.

-The more pure Muay Thai gloves offer more flexibility for clinching and better wrist padding for kicks.
-The Hayabusa Tokushu gloves are designed for MMA and thus, lack in those areas.
+- The more pure Muay Thai gloves offer more flexibility for clinching and better wrist padding for kicks.
+The Hayabusa Muay Thai Gloves are designed for MMA and thus, lack in those areas.

 Venum Challenger 2.0 Boxing Gloves

 Like Hayabusa, Venum is another huge brand in MMA and the martial arts world in general.

 Their product range is huge and they are known for their gloves and fight wear worldwide.